ArduPilot/MethodicConfigurator/BLOG.md

 Follow these steps:

 1. Download the `copter-magfit-helper.lua` and `advance-wp.lua` scripts from [Scripted MagFit flightpath generation](https://discuss.ardupilot.org/t/scripted-magfit-flightpath-generation/97536) and put them on the micro SDCard's `APM/scripts` folder
-1. Activate MagFit by downloading the [22_inflight_magnetometer_fit_setup.param parameter file](diatone_taycan_mxc/params/22_inflight_magnetometer_fit_setup.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list)
+1. Activate MagFit by downloading the [22_inflight_magnetometer_fit_setup.param parameter file](diatone_taycan_mxc/params/22_inflight_magnetometer_fit_setup.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Uploadd Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list)
 1. Perform the MagFit figure-eight flight and land
 1. Download the latest `.bin` dataflash log file from the micro SDcard's `/APM/LOGS` folder
 1. Load it into MAVExplorer using the command line: `MAVExplorer.py filename.bin` or into the [ArduPilot MAGFit in flight compass calibration](https://firmware.ardupilot.org/Tools/WebTools/MAGFit/) using an internet browser.